Group interviews are becoming more common, and preparation is the key to success.

 DO network before the interview.
 In other words, talk to everyone.
 Make friends, start conversations, and get to know things about your fellow candidates.
 If the interviewers are watching, it shows that you're not afraid to jump into a new situation.

 DO be inclusive.
 When you answer a question, refer to something another candidate told you prior to the interview if relevant, using the person's name.
 Also, don't discount another's statement; build on it and behave professionally.

 DON'T speak more than you listen.
 Speak when you have something pertinent and new to offer, rather than repeating what someone else said just to be visible.
-Wait your turn and don't talk over others.
+Listen carefully, wait your turn and don't talk over others.
 It's what you say, not how loudly or repeatedly you say it, that gains points with interviewers.

 DO follow up effectively.
 Send a thank-you note promptly after the interview.
 To help the interviewer distinguish you from everyone else, reference something that made you stand out, such as a great answer or how you enjoyed learning [state specific thing] about the company, the position, or another candidate.

-You'll be asked many of the same questions presented in a one-on-one interview, but here are four group interview questions that are generally asked:
+Job seekers will be asked many of the same questions presented in a one-on-one interview, but here are four common group interview questions that are generally asked:

 Based on your knowledge of the other candidates here today, who would you hire and why?

 If you saw a co-worker stealing something, what steps would you take?